maros/Zway-BaseModule/README.md

 Even though this module has no user-facing functionallity on its own it has to be insantiated via Apps > Local Apps before it can be used by other modules.

-Alternatively this module can be installed via the Z-Wave.me app store.
-Just go to Management > App Store Access and add 'k1_beta' access token.

 # License